ok-nick/opensource.contentauth.org/docs/signing/get-cert.md

 Best practices for handling keys and certificates are beyond the scope of this documentation.
 Always protect your private keys with the highest level of security; for example, never share them through insecure channels such as email.
 :::

 To sign manifest claims, you must have an X.509 v3 security certificate and key that conform to the requirements laid out in the [C2PA specification](https://c2pa.org/specifications/specifications/2.1/specs/C2PA_Specification.html#x509_certificates).
+Additionally, the C2PA program provides a [Certificate Policy](https://github.com/c2pa-org/conformance-public/blob/main/docs/current/C2PA%20Certificate%20Policy.pdf) containing the requirements for a certification authority (CA) to follow when issuing C2PA claim signing certificates and the requirements for the use of such certificates.

 ## Purchasing a certificate